 Women’s Studies Resources

-Initiated by a grant from the Division of Undergraduate Education of the National Science Foundation, the Women and Science Program became a permanent part of the UW System in the fall of 1996.
+Initiated by a grant from the Division of Undergraduate Education of the National Science Foundation, the UW System IDEAS Alliance became a permanent part of the UW System in the fall of 1996.
 The program is based on the UW-Oshkosh campus and serves all UW System institutions.

 The ultimate goal of the program is to attract and retain qualified female and minority students in science, mathematics, and engineering by improving the quality of undergraduate science education for both women and men through faculty development activities.
 The program is designed to reform introductory curricula and increase female and minority representation in science by:

 - Increasing faculty expertise in gender and science scholarship and pedagogy

 - Providing role models of professional women scientists

 - Creating statewide and campus “science communities” that will promote effective learning.

 UWS Women and Science Program